Its-donkey/ps3syscon/docs/PS3-Uart-Guide.md

 - Original Python scripts and research by the PS3 homebrew community
 - GUI tool development for cross-platform compatibility
 - Documentation compiled from various sources including PSX-Place and PS3 Developer Wiki
+- Special thanks to Rambonz for helping with testing

 ---

-*PS3 Syscon UART Guide V3 - Updated for the PS3 Syscon Tool GUI Application*
+*PS3 Syscon UART Guide V3.1 - Updated for PS3 Syscon Tool v1.1.0*